gdc3000/wa_collisions/doc/Feature_Design_V2.md

 ### Where do more accidents occur in Seattle?

 * The user of this package will have an understanding of where the most accidents in Seattle are occuring by neighbourhood and in a visual form.
 * We will visualize the locations of accidents in neighbourhoods on a map.
+* The map will include factors that may impact accidents: weather, road conditions, etc.
 * We will make this analysis repeatable so that it could be re-used with similar datasets from different cities.
-* Contact: Salik Warsi
+* Contact: Salik Warsi and Fei Wang
-* The first iteration will not include: We will perform analysis on the characteristics of different locations (such as population density, road quality, traffic volumes - depending on data availability) to understanding the relationships between these variables and collisions.

-### How does weather/climate effect driving?
+### How have accidents changed over time in Seattle?

-* The user of this package will have the ability to dynamically analyze the correlation between collision density within a neighborhood in Seattle and temperature and weather type
+* The user of this package will be able to visually compare how accidents have changed over time.
-* We will divide the Seattle city area into sub areas by density of collisions and proximities to the 10 weather stations.
-For each area, determine the effect of temperature, weather type on the density of collisions based on historical data.
-* The user will be provided with an UI to select one of the sub areas
-* The package returns a time series visualization of the temperatures of that neighborhood, together with the collision density
-* The package will also fit a regression model on number of collisions with estimated road surface temperature, air temperature, precipitation and weather type for the selected neighborhood.
-It then renders the result of correlation coefficients and confidence intervels for each predictor variable to the user
-* User should also be able to apply the same analysis to the entire Seattle city
+* The visualization will include factors that impact driving including: weather, road conditions, etc.
 * Contact: Fei Wang

-### Do different types of accidents happen in different neighborhoods with different levels of crime (911 call)?

-* Because of issues with the data integration, we are not working on this part at this time.
-The collision data needs to be mapped to the beats and then to the collision data.
-* The user of this package will have the ability to correlate the types of accidents and the levels of crime in each neighboorhood.
-* We will measure the type of accident based on the encoding from the Seattle collision dataset.
-The level of crime will be based on the frequency of 911 calls in each neighboorhood.
-* There will be a way to visually and quantitatively coorrelate the two types of data.
-The user can then better determine where to live and drive in Seattle.
-* Contact: Libby Montague

 ### Have the number of accidents changed over time?
 Can we see the change in Seattle speed limits in the Seattle collision data?